Seanny123/seanaubin.github.io/content/post/2017-11-18-Biological-Modeling.md

 ### 1. Neurons represent the outside world to a certain degree.

-But not binary or discrete.
-Vectors of continuous numerical values.
-So, now adopting Vector Symbolic Architectures.
-Saved in a sparse and distributed manner.
+Neurons represent the outside world and perform computations on these represenations.
+However, these representations are not binary or discrete, due to the noisy environment of the brain.
+Instead, the current favoured representation is sparse vectors of continuous numerical values represented in a distributed manner with neurons.
+This is typically referred to as a Vector Symbolic Architecture.

 ### 2. Neurons can do certain types of computations.